Mweh/BootcampSwiftPhincon/akademik/week2-5/day1-20/netflixUIKit/README.md

 - [ ] Add recommendationVC inside slidingtabs
 - [ ] A feature to push to other detailView when click the moviePoster inside detailView itself
 - [ ] Add a suggest when searching a movie
-- [ ] Add a feature that can show all list of items
-- [ ] Add a share button
 - [ ] Remove duplicate unnecessary Model
-- [ ] Add a changelog inside the app
-- [ ] Add CV, images to Text in searchTextField
 - [ ] Add changelog in MoreVC

 - ...